ender-september/cucumbia-framework/README.md

 4. `brew install ios-webkit-debug-proxy`
 4. `npm install -g ios-deploy`
 5. Configure the WebDriverAgent:
-Open appium_root_directory/node_modules/appium-webdriveragent/WebDriverAgent.xcodeproj
+- Open appium_root_directory/node_modules/appium/node_modules/appium-webdriveragent/WebDriverAgent.xcodeproj
-Check "Automatically manage signing" and select the Team.
+- Check "Automatically manage signing" and select the Team.
-In Build Settings tab find Product Bundle Identifier and instead of `com.facebook.WebDriverAgent(...)` put `io.appium.WebDriverAgent(...)`.
-Do these both for WebDriverAgentLib and WebDriverAgentRunner.
+- In Build Settings tab for WebDriverAgentRunner, find Product Bundle Identifier and instead of `com.facebook.WebDriverAgentRunner` put `com.appium.wda.runner`.
+Do the same for WebDriverAgentLib: instad of `com.facebook.WebDriverAgentLib` put `com.appium.wda.lib`
 Steps in detail: https://github.com/appium/appium-xcuitest-driver/blob/master/docs/real-device-config.md#basic-manual-configuration
-Click the play button to build the project.
+- Click the play button to build the project.
 If there is an error mentioning RoutingHTTPServer, run `bash ./Scripts/bootstrap.sh -d` from the directory of WebDriverAgent.xcodeproj.
 Ignore other errors as they should disapear after a test run.
-Inside the `appium-webdriveragent` directory run `mkdir -p Resources/WebDriverAgent.bundle`
+- Inside the `appium-webdriveragent` directory run `mkdir -p Resources/WebDriverAgent.bundle`

+If you get an error code 65, it means either the above setup is not correct or try to go on the device: Settings>General>Device Management where you will see the webdriver app which you have you mark as trusted.
+If the app is removed after the failed test, kill the Appium server before the cleanup!

-### Start an Appium server instance for Android
+### Start an Appium server instance
-``./node_modules/.bin/appium --port 4724 --bootstrap-port 63324 --session-override --chromedriver-executable=`pwd`/chromedriver``
+`./node_modules/.bin/appium`

+  Useful flags for parallel execution:
+  --port -> set different ports for multiple Appium server instances e.g. one for Android and one for iOS.
+Default port is 4723.
+  --bootstrap-port -> set different ports that use on device to connect to Appium (Android-only).
+  --session-override -> in case another driver is used in the same session.

+# Browser setup
+### Download Selenium server and chromedriver
+`brew install selenium-server-standalone`
+`brew tap homebrew/cask && brew cask install chromedriver`
+`brew install geckodriver`

-### Start an Appium server instance for iOS
+### Start Selenium server
-`./node_modules/.bin/appium --session-override`
+`selenium-server`

 # Running tests

 Navigate to `cucumber` directory

-Test execution profiles (defined in config/cucumber.yml):
+Test execution examples:

-* default - run scenarios with @test tag on app_name and chrome:
+* default - run scenarios with @test tag on browser:
 `bundle exec cucumber`
-* run scenarios without @mobile tag on app_name and browser(chrome if not specified):
+* run all scenarios on browser:
-`bundle exec cucumber -p app_abrv-browser`
+`bundle exec cucumber -p browser`
-* run scenarios without @mobile tag on app_name and android:
+* run all scenarios on android:
+`bundle exec cucumber -p android`
+* run the scenario "Login and logout" on iOS with an HTML report generated in the project root:
-`bundle exec cucumber -p app_abrv-android`
+`bundle exec cucumber -p ios -p html_report --name "Login and logout"`
 * you can add any additional argument to a profile such as:
-`bundle exec cucumber -p app_abrv-browser BROWSER=firefox --tags @some-tag FAILSTOP=3`
+`bundle exec cucumber -p ios --tags @some-tag FAILSTOP=3`

 **Tags:**
+@browser - browser specific tests.
 @test - used to quick run or debug a scenario during development.
-@mobile - mobile specific tests.
-@browser - browser specific tests.
 @long - scenarios not limited to a 10 minute execution time.
-@smoke - check that the critical functionalities are working fine.
+@smoke - scenarios covering only the critical functionalities.
 Executed before detailed functional or regression tests are executed.
-@login-feature, @shop-feature, etc. - feature tags
+@login-feature, @x-feature, etc. - feature tags
 @unstable - scenarios that sometimes fail due to an uncontrolled factor

 ### Options
-Path from home dir to a yaml file that is loaded into the $secrets variable.
-Default is `~/testing-secrets.yaml`:
-`SECRETS_PATH=<path to yaml file>`

 Stop executing the feature file if the scenario failures amount to a defined number (useful for CI and fast feedback):
-`FAILSTOP=number`
+`FAILSTOP=<number>`

 Take screenshot after every step:
 `AFTER_STEP_SCREENSHOT=true`

+Check out cucumber/config/cucumber.yml for other options!

 ### See also
 https://docs.cucumber.io/cucumber/api/